TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

     - Track-Type Tag
         ==> Some implementation (GUI).
 Would allow the user to sort by tracks that are sub-tracks or parts of a
         larger track.
 Or lets them filter them out if undesired.
 These tags are not present in full_corpus.xml
+    - Search by Last Word
+        ==> Implement a way to search by the last index.
     - "Misc" Tags
         ==> Tag the titles for extra meta information such as "has-pun", "comedic", "explicit language", "contains reference", "non-semantic phrase", etc.